alpineintuition/cespar/md_files/opensim.md

 **This section covers the detail of the OPENSIM implementation.
 I recommend using Opensim 3.3's synthax when you need to read and or change .osim files as I found it to be the easiest way to apprehend and the rest of the guide uses the 3.3's notation.
 Notepad++ is a great software for reading .osim files.
 Whenever there is a reference to <Section_name>, look into the .osim file**

+## Overview
+An Opensim model .osim file is structured like an XML file.
+Several components constitute the physical system of the Opensim model such as bodies, joints, forces, markers, constraints, contact geometry, and controllers.

+### Bodies
+Bodies are the elemental parts of the model.
+They are the rigid components, that when linked together form the model.
+They can be either skeletal parts or exoskeleton parts and you can find them in the \<Bodyset\> section of the .osim file.

+### Joints
+Joints link the bodies together.
+They define how one child body moves with respect to its parent body.
+You can find them in the \<Jointset\> section within a <Body> section of \<Bodyset\> in the .osim file.

+### Forces
+Forces define how the model is actuated.
+They are described in the \<Forceset\> section.
+In our case, the main forces used are the contact forces (between the feet and the ground), the muscles of the skeleton, limitations forces (preventing hyperextension or hyperflexion of the joints) and finally, the actuators of the exoskeleton.

+### Markers
+Markers are helpful to pin positions in the model and link the exoskeleton bodies together for example.
+They can be found in the \<Markerset\> section.

+### Constraints
+Constraints are useful to link two bodies that can't be linked with a regular joint.
+For example, the exoskeleton shin and the musculoskeletal shin.
+They can be found in the \<Constraintset\> section.

+### Contact Geometry
+Contact Geometries can be planes, cubes, spheres or whatever shape represented in a geometry file.
+They define the surface contact of a body.
+They are coupled together with contact forces defined between two bodies.
+They are in the \<ContactGeometrySet\> section.

+### Controllers

 ## Adding Exoskeleton model to the musculoskeletal model
 1. Open the .osim file of the musculoskeleton on which you want to add your exoskeleton
 2. Go right before the end of the <objects> section in the <Bodyset> section